 Evaluating the skills of candidates is crucial in determining whom to hire.
 A resume alone may not provide a comprehensive understanding of paralegals’ experience and knowledge.

-Instead, incorporating skills tests in your recruitment process to evaluate skills such as legal research, communication, and time management, coupled with strategic interview questions, can be instrumental in identifying the best-fit candidates.
+Instead, incorporating skills tests in your recruitment process to evaluate abilities and skills such as legal research, communication, and time management, coupled with strategic interview questions, can be instrumental in identifying the best-fit candidates.

-To help you prepare for the interviews and evaluate the skills and experience of candidates, we’ve prepared a list of the best 34 interview questions for paralegals, along with sample answers to 20 of them.
+To help you prepare for the interviews and evaluate the skills and experience of candidates, we’ve prepared a list of 38 interview questions for paralegals, along with sample answers to 24 of them.

 Posting a well-written job description and screening the resumes you receive is not enough to assess an individual’s skills – especially when hiring a paralegal.
 Using pre-employment skills tests instead of sifting through resumes enables you to quickly identify your best applicants and decide whom to invite to an interview.